Techdude01/UGSRP-Public/README.md

-Code for Camera Calibrationa and Undistortion based on Checkerboard Calibration Dataset for Penguin Anatomy Analysis (Tandon UGSRP Penguineering)
+Code for Camera Calibration and Undistortion based on Checkerboard Calibration Dataset for Penguin Anatomy Analysis (Tandon UGSRP Penguin Engineering)